 Step by Step Directions for Lentil Flax Bread

 Good news: this bread requires no advance planning and zero bread-baking experience.
 The batter is made in a blender and baked in a cast-iron skillet with no fuss and minimal muss.

-Fast-Soak the Lentils
+Step Two: Fast-Soak the Lentils